fpvandoorn/fpvandoorn.github.io/files/BonnPC.md

 libinput Accel Speed (300)
 libinput Accel Profile Enabled (303)
 ```
-The `0.7` can be modified to change the sensivity of the mouse linearly.
+The `0.7` can be modified to change the sensitivity of the mouse linearly.
 I didn't find a way to automatically run this when logging in (neither `.profile`, nor autostart (via GUI or directly editing a config file) seems to work).
 So I just run this command from `.bashrc` and then it gets executed when I open a shell for the first time.

 * In Firefox, consider enabling `Settings > autoscrolling` to enable scrolling with Middle mouse-button